codigo8a/raiz.github.io/_posts/2022-01-14-arreglar-error-ciclo-de-objetos-netcore5.md

 title:  "Cómo arreglar error ciclos objetos para NetCore 5"
 description: Cómo arreglar el error A possible object cycle was detected en .Net Core 5
 comments: true
-category: Tutoriales
+category: tutoriales
-tags: Tutoriales Trucos
+tags: tutoriales trucos
 youtube: https://youtu.be/EbKw0Dcaf6o
 ---
 Paso a paso para arreglar el error "System.Text.Json.JsonException: A possible object cycle was detected.
 This can either be due to a cycle or if the object depth is larger than the maximum allowed depth of 32.
 Consider using ReferenceHandler.Preserve on JsonSerializerOptions to support cycles." para .NetCore 5